material-motion/material-motion/starmap/specifications/streams/sources/gestureSource.md

 ### Expose generic gestureSource API

-Is a function accessible from anywhere.
-Is genericized with type T, where T is a type of GestureRecognizer.
+`gestureSource` is a function.
+It should be accessible from anywhere. `gestureSource` is genericized with type T, where T is a type of GestureRecognizer.
 Returns a MotionObservable of type T.

 > Emphasis: note that the type of value this source forwards is a **type of GestureRecognizer**.
 > This allows us to build operators that extract relevant information from the gesture recognizer